isshoni-soft/winry/README.md

 The bootstrapper designed and developed for Isshoni, with the intention to support a wide-range of Java applications to facilitate innovation while not wasting time on boilerplate design requirements.

+**This tool was written with and requires Java 17**
 **This tool is currently in beta until the version number says 1.0.0, please expect bugs/instability when using it.**

 Table of Contents
 -----------------